mccraychassidy/clientkeeper/DesignDocument.md

 ## 6.5 Get All Clients Endpoint
 * Accepts `GET` requests to `/clients`
 * Returns a list of clients for the user.

 ## 6.6.
-Update Client Endpoint
+Edit Client Endpoint

 * Accepts `PUT` requests to `/clients/:clientId`
 * Accepts data to update a client's information and returns the updated client.